Tuition Fee Loan - Repayment

-Maintenance loans have to be repaid but not until you have graduated and are earning over £21,000 a year.
+Maintenance loans taken out after the 1st September 2012 have to be repaid but not until you have graduated and are earning over £25,000 a year.
+However, if you leave your course early, you may receive a notice from Student Finance England requesting earlier repayment.
 Like the tuition fee loan, any monies left unpaid after 30 years will be written off.
-For further information regarding repayments please see the link here
+For further information regarding repayments please click here

 Students can estimate their eligibility for finance using the Student Finance Calculator.

-There are also additional grants you may be eligible for and these do not have to be repaid unless you leave your course early.
+There are also additional grants for example Parents Learning Allowance, Child Care Grant and Adult Dependants grant that you may be eligible for.
+If awarded these grants do not have to be repaid unless you leave your course early.

-Students should apply for their tuition fee loan maintenance loan and any grants they may be eligible for in every year of study at University of Suffolk.
+Students should apply for their tuition fee loan, maintenance loan, and any grants they may be eligible for in every year of study at University of Suffolk.
+To apply, please click here.

 Parents Learning Allowance

 Adult Dependants Grant

-This grant is to help if an adult in your household depends on you financially.
-You can get up to £2,834 a year depending on the household income.
+This grant is to help if one adult in your household depends on you financially.
+You may be eligible for up to £2,925 a year depending on the household income.

 For further information on the Adults Dependants Grant please see link here

 This is a means-tested grant to assist with childcare costs as student if you have dependant children aged under 15 (or under 17 if they have special educational needs) in registered or approved childcare.
 Depending on your household income, you can apply for up to a maximum 85% of your actual childcare costs during term time in academic years 1-3.
 In academic years 1 and 2 eligible students can apply for the childcare grant in the holidays to enable parent students to study, do voluntary work or an internship.

 You cannot apply for the childcare grant if you or your husband, wife or partner gets the childcare element of working Tax Credit from H.M.
 Revenue and Customs (HMRC).